xcart/xcart-docs/_pages/kb_en/modules/new_article.md

 **Submit** the changes to make them active.

-When enabled and configured the module adds a "Gift wrapping" checkbox to the cart page in the storefront that a customer can use to add a gift wrapping to the order.
+When enabled and configured the module adds an "Add gift wrapping" checkbox to the cart page in the storefront that a customer can use to add a gift wrapping to the order.

 ![cus-cart.png]({{site.baseurl}}/attachments/ref_3eTR6n0m/cus-cart.png)